ushahidi/platform/v5/LUMEN_UPDATE_NOTES.md

 - Updated `bootstrap/app.php` to use new syntax of `Dotenv` library.
 - Updated the `setUp` method so that its return type is `void` in the `ushahidi/platform/tests/unit` directory.
+- Updated the `tearDown` method so that its return type is `void` in the `ushahidi/platform/tests/unit` directory.